swappet/swap.pet-lib/README.md

 # swap.pet-lib
 Solidity libraries that are shared across swap.pet contracts

+# Summary

+# Design Goals
+Solidity libraries that are shared across Swap.Pet contracts.
+These libraries are focused on safety and gas efficiency.

 # usage

+# Install
+Run `yarn` or `npx npm i` to install dependencies.

+# Test
+Run `npx npm test` test to execute the test suite.

+# Usage
+Install this in another project:
+`$ yarn add swap.pet-lib`
+or:`$ npx npm i swap.pet-lib`

+Then import the contracts via:
+`import 'swap.pet-lib/contracts/lib/ERC20.sol';`

 # create
 ## install LTS Node with nvm